smXplorer/AlliGator/docs/source/alligator-source-image-panel.rst

 The Source Image displays different data depending on the value of the *Time Gate Slide*, on the value of the
-*Time Point Slide* (if it is shown) and the *Displayed Image* selector.
+*Time Series Slide* (if it is shown) and the *Displayed Image* selector.

 Gate Image Slide
 ----------------

-Note: The *Gate Image Slide* is not shown when ``Sum of All Gates`` is selected in the *Displayed Image* selector.
+Note: The *Gate Image Slide* is only shown when ``Single Gate`` is selected in the *Displayed Image* selector.

 Located above the image area, the *Gate Image Slide* allows browsing the individual images comprising the time gated (or binned) dataset.
-The numeric control on the right shows the number of gates in the dataset.
+The numeric control on the right shows the currently selected gate and can be used to jump to a specific gate.
 Moving the slider to the left will show early gates, while late gates can be seen by moving the slider to the right.
-Alternatively, type in the desired gate index in the numeric control on the right.

 When moving the slider, the displayed image's contrast might be inappropriate (overly dark or bright image).
 In this case, switch to the **Image Histogram** panel and make sure of the following:

-- The *Use Image Histogram for Contrast* checkbox is checked in the **Settings:Source Image** panel.
+- The *Use Image Histogram for Contrast* checkbox is checked (this checkbox is synchronized with the corresponding checkbox in **Settings:Source Image** panel).

 - The *Min* and *Max* cursors are visible and encompass most of the histogram bins, as shown below: